Chapter 1.08

 State.
 The term “State” means the State of California.

-Streets.
-The term “street” means and include all streets, highways, avenues, lanes, alleys, courts, places, squares, curbs, or other public ways in this City, which have been or may hereafter be dedicated and open to public use, or such other public property so designated in any law of this State.
+Street.
+The term “street” means and includes all streets, roads, highways, avenues, lanes, alleys, courts, boulevards, places, squares, curbs, or other public ways in this City, which have been or may hereafter be dedicated and open to public use, or such other public property so designated in any law of this State.